 Whether you’re losing sleep over too much caffeine, a stressful situation, next-door neighbors with a looser understanding of quiet time, and other sleep disturbances, you know that a lack of healthy, restful shut-eye can leave you feeling run-down, exhausted and hopeless.

 But you aren’t alone — in fact, more than 60 million Americans suffer from poor sleep quality — and there might be a way to defeat those tired days and restless nights, naturally.

 So before you give in, grab another cup of coffee and begin the sleepless cycle all over again, take a look below.
-We’ll explore some natural sleep remedies like CBD oil (cbd oil balm), which you might want to try this month that may help you slumber more soundly.
+We’ll explore some natural sleep remedies and routines.
+We’ll also discuss cbd sleep products like CBD oil, CBD tablets and (cbd oil balm), which you might want to try this month that may help you slumber more soundly.

 Just like Windex in My Big Fat Greek Wedding, exercise has been touted by many as a natural remedy for just about anything — blue moods, low energy and even sleepless nights.

 But experts agree that working out may do more than help us greet our days with increased strength and stamina — it may also help us fall and stay asleep.

 According to Charlene Gamaldo, MD, medical director of Johns Hopkins Center for Sleep, we don’t quite know howphysical activity enhances the quality of our sleep, just that it does.

 Gamaldo speculates that exercise’s potential to boost mood and help us decompress from our days might be part and parcel of its sleep-enriching power, as it tends to be much easier to doze off when we’ve reached a stable, worry-free headspace.